Calii98/bggn213_github/README.md

 # BGGN213
-My classwork from BGGN213 at UC San Diego.
+My classwork from BGGN213 at UC San Diego which was great!